 Calvià has risen to the top of the rankings for municipalities, municipal associations, consortia, and entities in populations of over 50,000 inhabitants in Spain in terms of paper and cardboard collection and recycling.

 ASPAPEL is a professional organisation at the national level, grouping companies in the cellulose and paper sector.
-Its member companies account for more than 90 percent of the sector’s production.
-The ASPAPEL recycling programme won the European Paper Recycling Award in Brussels in 2007, which honors innovative projects promoting paper recycling in Europe.
+Its member companies account for more than 90% of the sector’s production.
+The ASPAPEL recycling programme won the European Paper Recycling Award in Brussels in 2007, which honours innovative projects promoting paper recycling in Europe.

 Blue tourism is defined as a tourism approach that prioritises the conservation of marine and coastal ecosystems while promoting the sustainable development of local communities.
 This strategy not only seeks to reduce the environmental impact of tourism but also to enhance the cultural and natural wealth of coastal destinations.